odra/ng-json-explorer/README.md

 # ng-json-explorer

+** I AM NO LONGER MAINTAINING THIS PROJECT ** - please let me know if you would like to adopt it.

 Simple json explorer angular directive that uses raw json data as source.

 This module is based in the firefox jsonview extenrsion made by Ben Hollis: https://github.com/bhollis/jsonview/